NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Blessed Reformer.md

 * * *

-**Effect** You cast [[Spells/Calm|Calm]] at the same level as your champion focus spells.
+**Effect** You cast [[Calm|Calm]] at the same level as your champion focus spells.
 It must target the creature you hit, and the creature takes a status penalty on its save against the spell equal to the _blessed reformer_'s number of weapon damage dice.

 * * *